laurisvan/request-promise-lite/README.md

 ```
 // Options & their default values
-const defaults = {
+{
+  agent: false, // The HTTP agent for subsequent calls
+  compression: ['gzip', 'deflate'], // Support GZIP or deflate compression
   headers: {}, // The headers to pass forward (as-is)
+  json: false, // JSON shortcut for req headers & response parsing
+  logger: new ConsoleLogger(), // An object that consumes the logging requests
   maxRedirects: 3, // How many redirects to follow
-  json: false,      // JSON shortcut for req headers & response parsing
-  agent: false,     // The HTTP agent for subsequent calls
   resolveWithFullResponse: false, // Resolve with the response, not the body
-  verbose: false,   // Whether or not run the requests in verbose mode
+  verbose: false, // Run the requests in verbose mode (produces logs)
-  compression: ['gzip', 'deflate'], // Support GZIP or deflate compression
 };
 ```

 The options can be modified per-request by passing the options as a parameter (see above).
-Defaults are stored as a static variable that you can access through Request.defaults:
+Defaults are stored as a static variable that you can access and modify through Request.defaults:

+    // Get the default options and tinker with them. const options = request.Request.defaults;
-    const req = request.Request.defaults.verbose = true;
+    options.verbose = true;
+    request.Request.defaults = options;

+    // Just add a few overrides
+    request.Request.defaults = { verbose: false };

 You can also set the defauls as an environment variable: